Hussainajhar8/tech257_azure_linux/README.md

 # Week Three

-This is a repo containing documentation for Azure and Linux.
-Throughout this week I've also worked on deploying an application on Azure.
+This repository contains documentation for Azure and Linux.
+This week, I worked on deploying an application on Azure.

-The repo link for the documentation on deploying the application on azure is found [Here](https://github.com/Hussainajhar8/tech257_sparta_app)
+The repository link for the documentation on deploying applications on Azure is [here](https://github.com/Hussainajhar8/tech257_sparta_app)